ropensci/roweb3/content/blog/2024-12-01-forks-upstream-relationship/index.md

 Indeed, forks that have diverged too much from upstream will have a hard time contributing back, and making nice palatable pull requests.
 In other words, communication, and where possible, following the steps outlined in the ["Simplifying syncs and reducing git conflicts"](#simplifying-syncs) section are key to ensuring forks can more easily stay in sync.

+Conversely, forks benefit from contributing to upstream as it can reduce their maintenance burden.
+They can either make it easier to sync by reducing the number of changes required to implement their customizations, or they can even make their custom features part of the upstream repository.

 This highlights the symbiotic relationship that can exist between forks and upstream repositories, when both parties are willing to make the effort.

 ## Conclusion